-An old scam has been revived by the scum bags waiting to pounce on innocent people who need money.
-It is a wrap your car money scam.
-Let’s get started on this review so we can expose this scam.
+It is an old scam that has been revived by a scum bag waiting to pounce on innocent people who need money.
+Please allow me to review this scam so everyone can be aware and stay clear.

 Eddy The Douche Bag

-This particular car wrap scam is designed to launder money, and you are used as the tool or mule to do the dirty deed.
+This particular car wrap scam is a way for the scammers to launder money, and use their victims as the tool or mule to do the dirty deed.

-But first things first.
-How will you find these people who want you to wrap your car in an advertisement, or how do they locate you?
-You will receive a text message or a flyer in the mail telling you that you can make money advertising with shrink-wrap on your car.
+To begin with, you will receive a text message or a flyer in the mail telling you that you can make money advertising with shrink-wrap on your car.
 All you have to do is drive around as usual and use your vehicle for advertising.
-You may see an add-on social media or a job posting board also.
+In addition, you may see an ad on social media or a job posting board.

-The scammer uses the logo of a well-known company to convince you it is legit, like energy drinks, Pepsi products, Nike.
-You want to check this out, so you go to the internet and look for the logo and the company.
-The company is legit, so you proceed forward.
-You believe a well-known company like these wouldn’t try to scam you because it would harm their reputation.
+The scammer uses the logo of a well-known company to convince you of legitimacy , like energy drinks, Pepsi products, or Nike.
+This type of advertising intrigues people who then want to check it out, of course, they go to the internet and look for the logo and the company.
+The company looks legit, so they proceed forward.
+After all, people believe a well-known company like these wouldn’t try to scam anyone because it would harm their reputation.

-You call the number provided, or you email the company offering you $200-$500 a week to drive around town in a shrink-wrapped car because it is good money.
-And everyone knows we all need extra cash today.
+The company provides a number with the offer so people call or you email the company.
+You receive an offer for $200-$500 a week to drive around town in a shrink-wrapped car.
+Furthermore, it is good money, and everyone knows we all need extra cash today.

-You will receive a check in the mail.
-When it arrives you are to take it to the bank, take out your fee, and wire the remainder to the shrink wrap company.
-The shrink company will then send someone to your home to wrap your car.
+After you accept the offer, the company sends you a check.
+The instructions state that when your check arrives, you take out your pay and wire the remainder back to the company.
+When it arrives, you are to take it to the bank, take out your fee, and wire the remainder to the shrink wrap company.
+The shrink wrap company will then send someone to your home to wrap your car.

 When the check comes, you go directly to the bank, thinking the bank won’t let you deposit it if it is a fake check.
-When they do accept the deposit, you are relieved because all is going well so far.
-You take out your part and wire the remainder to the company as instructed.
+When they accept the deposit, you are relieved because all is going well so far.
+With this in mind, you take out your part and wire the remainder to the company as instructed.

 In 3-4 days, you receive a call from the bank telling you the check was fraudulent and you will need to pay back the money.
 WOW!!!
-Now you are in debt, no extra cash, and worried sick that you may be in trouble.
-The guy who scammed you is long gone, and you have a problem.
+Now you are in debt, have no extra cash, and are worried that you may be in trouble. not to mention, the guy who scammed you is long gone, and you have a problem.

 How To Detect A Wrap Your Car Money Scam

-1. If you don’t know them, do not make a wire transfer.
-A wire transfer cannot be stopped once initiated
+- If you don’t know them, do not make a wire transfer.
+No one can stop a wire transfer once initiated

-4. If the person does not know your address or personal information, don’t trust them.
-If they got your name to send an advertisement or text, they should know this information.
+- If the person does not know your address or personal information, don’t trust them.
+If they got your name to send an advertisement or text, they should know it.

-5. The money should have been sent directly to the wrap company.
+- They should have sent the money directly to the wrap company.
 Don’t be a middleman for anyone ever.

-10. If you do fall for this dirty scheme, don’t beat yourself up because millions of dollars are lost every year to scams.
+- If you fall for this dirty scheme, don’t beat yourself up because millions of dollars are lost every year to scams.
 Just pass the word and let others know about it.

-Please make yourself aware of the signs of a wrap your car money scam and share it with friends and family.
-If you don’t know them, then they probably don’t know you, and it very well may be a scam.
+Please make yourself aware of the signs of a wrap your car money scam, share it with friends and family.
+If you don’t know them, they probably don’t know you, which may be a scam.
 Money laundering is a federal offense, so please don’t get caught up in this trap.